Mini-Sylar/Anime-Info-Platform/CONTRIBUTION.md

-Thanks for finding interest in the Anime info Platform

-To get started with contributions there a few things you need to know

 # Contribution
+Thanks for finding interest in the [Anime Information Platform](https://anime-info-platform.vercel.app/).

-You can contribute to this project in any shape or form! follow the instructions in the next section to get started
+You can contribute to this project in any shape or form! or tackle any of the [issues](https://github.com/Mini-Sylar/Anime-Info-Platform/issues) opened and submit a pull request

 <hr>